szpajder/dumpvdl2/README.md

 if dumpvdl2 is running behind a firewall which does not permit connections from the outside.
 In this case if the output is to be sent to multiple consumers, each one must be configured as a separate `zmq` output.

+### I collect data in JSON format over network from several receivers.
+Is there a way to determine which receiver each frame came from?

+Use `--station-id <name>` option to set the name of the receiver.
+This name will be put into `station` attribute at top level of every JSON-formatted message.

 ### Can you add support for [*my favourite SDR receiver type*]?